better-labs/betteroms/README.md

 # BetterOMS

 BetterOMS is a lightweight, single-user order management system (OMS) for **Polymarket** on the **Polygon** network.
 It is designed to help an individual trader define, simulate, and execute structured trading plans with safety and clarity.

 ---

 ## 🎯 Purpose
 Prediction markets like Polymarket allow users to bet on real-world events, but the native interfaces are geared toward manual, ad-hoc trading.
 BetterOMS exists to solve this gap by giving a **repeatable, rules-based execution framework** where you can:

 - Define trades in **JSON** (with size, price, time-in-force, risk guards).
 - Run them in **paper mode** (simulation) before committing real capital.
 - Execute them safely on-chain through batch jobs, without staying online 24/7.

+BetterOMS will also be a key pre-requisite for building BetterAI v2, to help automate signals: https://x.com/HelloBetterAI

 ---

-## 🛠️ The Problem
+## 🛠️ The Problems
+Many excellent prediction market tools exist to generate signals (market alpha) for trading decisions.
+However, the user of those systems are asked to manually execute trades based on those signals.

 Typical issues traders face on Polymarket:
 - Manual order entry is error-prone and time-consuming.
 - No structured way to test strategies before going live.